knewplay/book-programming-essential/toolset/tools.md

 > Instead of writing *"I'm confused by when I should use semicolons in C"*, write *"semicolon use in c"*, or just simply *"semicolons in c"*.
 If Google shows results of semicolon use in regular English (for example), and didn't pick up the *"in c"* portion of the query, then specify: *"semicolon use in c programming language"*.

-> Sidenote: Google searched are case-insensitive, meaning it doesn't matter if you write *C* of *c*.
+> Sidenote: Google searches are case-insensitive, meaning it doesn't matter if you write *C* of *c*.

 #### **Use autocompletion**

 When you start typing words into the search bar, always pay attention to what Google is suggesting.
 It can help you complete your queries faster, but it can also better word a query for you, taking the guesswork of what to type away.
 This is a perfect feature to use when you have an idea of what you are looking for, but not sure how to phrase it.

 #### **It's okay to be messy**

 This is not a beauty contest.
 You do not get a prize for coming up with the nicest and cleanest way to ask a question.
 Sometimes, the perfect words just aren't coming into your mind, and that's okay.
 Use the English language as best you can to describe the problem.

 > Let's say you know that there is a function that *prints out* the argument as a message onto the screen.
 So you can write *"function to print message in c"*.
 But what if you forgot the terms "function" and "print".
 Well, just simplify it into English: *"how to output onto the screen in c"*.
 Now what if you forgot the term "output"?
 Simplify the query further: *"how to write onto the screen in c"*.